 Victim of Financial Fraud?
 Call Now

-Investors Seek to Recover Millions Following Recommendations from David Geake
+Investors Seek to Recover Millions in Disputes with David Geake

-David Geake (CRD #: 3088891), a broker formerly registered with American Trust Investment Services, is the subject of multiple pending investor disputes, according to his BrokerCheck record, accessed on July 6, 2023.
-There are 25 investor disputes on his record, which is an especially high number.
-Investors should take note.
+David Geake (CRD #: 3088891), a broker formerly registered with American Trust Investment Services, has been barred by FINRA and is the subject of multiple pending investor disputes, according to his BrokerCheck record, accessed on February 28, 2025.
+Keep reading for details about his alleged conduct.

 Pending Investor Disputes